joinpursuit/Pursuit-Core-iOS/fundamentals/arrays/README.md

 </details>

-An ArraySlice is basically like an Array, except it keeps the indicies from the original Array.
+An ArraySlice is basically like an Array, except it keeps the indices from the original Array.

 #### Use Subscripting to Read an Element
 ```swift